JosephSun/cliffordfajardo.github.io/_posts/2015-11-27-time-complexity-explained.md

 Time complexity.
 I remember the first time I heard those words and thought "yikes, that's sounds complicated".
 Fortunately, time complexity isn't as difficult to understand as the word makes it seem.
-In this blog post I hope to explain, with examples, just enough about time complexity to help you start thinking about your code in a new way and seeing the importance it has in software engineering.
+In this blog post I hope to explain with examples just enough about time complexity to help you start thinking about your code in a new way and seeing the importance it has in software engineering.